-However, for newbies in the subject, there is a strong necessity to know all the pitfalls as well as myths eСommerce has acquired over the last ten years.
-Without further ado, let’s find out 7 myths of eCommerce business that every beginner retailer or marketer should know about.
+However, for newbies in the subject, there is a strong necessity to know all the pitfalls, as well as myths eСommerce, has acquired over the last ten years.
+Without further ado, let’s find out 7 myths of ecommerce business that every beginner retailer or marketer should know about.

 #1.
 A Website is Enough for eCommerce Retailing

-That way, marketers and retailers should think about market research, probable risks, customer wants and needs, effective marketing and promotional strategies.
+That way, marketers and retailers should think about market research, probable risks, a customer wants and needs, effective marketing and promotional strategies.
 They also need to be aware of the latest eComm features and options such as visual marketing for eCommerce and integrate them into the online store for the best customer experience.

 As for a supply chain as an integral part of sales, most online retailers go dropshipping nowadays.
 It is the model of selling the goods in a way when they are purchased from a third party but delivered by the wholesaler.
 Thus, there’s no need for an online store to stock the goods.
 In a nutshell, there are many aspects to factor in before even turning to online retailing.